Couples in Sugar Land can benefit in unique ways from prenuptial and postnuptial agreements. Modern uses extend beyond asset protection.

 The importance of being reasonable

 Regardless of the nature of the contract, one of the most important things to keep in mind when developing a marital contract is the reasonableness of all provisions.
 Stipulations in a prenup that can be considered unreasonable may put the validity of the entire contract in jeopardy as noted by the Huffington Post.
-One example of such a clause would be the requirement that one spouse maintain a certain weight for the duration of the marriage.
+One example of such a clause would be the requirement that one spouse maintains a certain weight for the duration of the marriage.

-A divorce is Texas is subject to the provisions of equitable distribution when it comes to dividing assets unless a marital contract stipulates otherwise.
+A divorce in Texas is subject to the provisions of equitable distribution when it comes to dividing assets unless a marital contract stipulates otherwise.
 One area that the law does not offer a default path to is what is acceptable on the part of each spouse in a social media setting.

 Fox News highlights that many people are beginning to include social media clauses in prenuptial agreements.
 These clauses can bar one spouse from making derogatory comments or posts about the other on social platforms, for example.
 This is one way of guarding against a damaged reputation in what a very public setting.